Throughout the blog, we will cover the following topics:

 Pelvic laparoscopy is done mainly to examine the pelvic or reproductive organs of the patient.
 These include investigating or treating the organs such as the fallopian tube, the uterus, the bladder and other reproductive organs.
 Pelvic laparoscopy can be done to:

-- To see shape, size of uterus and ovary and to diagnose any abnormality.
+- See the shape, size of uterus and ovary and to diagnose any abnormality.

 - Diagnose conditions that are preventing fertility